BSC Cadet Training

 RYA recognition means that all of our sailing courses and training are run by qualified staff, trained by the RYA to provide a required standard of tuition, following the relevant syllabi, using appropriate well-maintained equipment with suitable safety support and with approved instructor:student ratios.

 Our cadet training caters for ages 8 and older and follows the RYA Youth pathway from beginners to advance performance sailors.
-Click here for a downloadable leaflet or see details below.
+See the youth pathway in 'Downloads' below.
 Our RYA courses are open to members and non-members and can be viewed via our website calendar or booked directly online here.
 Please note that booking for non-members opens on 1st March.

 Course fees include use of BSC training boats, and approved buoyancy aids if required.
 Other equipment such as wetsuits and spray tops are not provided but can be acquired cheaply.